-Our board of directors consists of up to 9 members.
-We currently have 8 members on our board of directors.
+Our board of directors will consist of up to 9 members.
+We currently have 6 members on our board of directors.
 A majority of our board of directors are independent.
-Our directors are elected by our stockholders at each annual meeting.
+Our directors are elected by our stockholders at an annual meeting.
 Nominees for director are designated by the then constituted board of directors, and stockholders vote on whether each nominee should be elected as a director.

-Our board of directors is divided into three classes serving staggered three-year terms: Class I consists of Robert Anderson and Michael Stone, Class II consists of William P. Killian, Richard R. Crowell and Alan B. Levine and Class III consists of Dr. Michael J. Hartnett, Dr. Thomas J. O'Brien and Dr. Amir Faghri.
+Upon the completion of this offering, our board of directors will be divided into three classes serving staggered three-year terms: Class I will consist of Robert Anderson and Michael Stone, Class II will consist of William P. Killian and Richard R. Crowell and Class III will consist of Dr. Michael J. Hartnett and Dr. Amir Faghri.
 Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2006, 2007 and 2008, respectively.
 At each annual meeting of stockholders, directors will be elected to succeed the class of directors whose terms have expired.
 This classification of our board of directors could have the effect of increasing the length of time necessary to change the composition of a majority of our board of directors.
 In general, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in a majority of the members of our board of directors.
+One of our board members will serve as an independent financial expert on our audit committee prior to the completion of this offering.